MarceauFillon/mfillon.github.io/_posts/2019-01-16-Street crosser simulation.md

 tags:
   - Academic project
   - Python
-  - Q Learning
+  - Q learning
-  - User Interface
+  - User interface
 header:
     teaser: "/assets/images/q_learning.gif"
 excerpt: "This project aims to present the simulation of a robot learning how to cross a road with multiple roads."